unic/javascript-packages/packages/pubsub/README.md

 # PubSub

-Small and simple observer pattern as a composite for your factories
+[Singleton](http://www.dofactory.com/javascript/singleton-design-pattern)-version of the composite-observer for app-wide communication between your modules.

 ## Installation